areding/6420-pymc/_sources/unit1/Unit1-software.md

 [JAGS](https://mcmc-jags.sourceforge.io/) is also based on the BUGS scripting language.
 The latest release was April 2022.
 Greg has many of the lecture examples in JAGS available for download [here](https://www2.isye.gatech.edu/isye6420/Bank/rjags_final.zip).

 [NIMBLE](https://r-nimble.org/) seems really nice.
 If, like me, you're using a ARM-based Mac, this is the easiest way I've found to get going with BUGS models since it's just an R package with no need to download anything separately.
-The latest release was in December 2022.
+This is still actively developed as of summer 2023.

 ### The wider PPL ecosystem